physyk/project/README.md

 ## Chapter 1 - Introduction

-dfasdf

 ## Chapter 2 - How does a physics engine work?

 ### Translation

 Euler and Verlet integration.
+Discusson of translation representation in the graphical computation.

 ### Rotation

 ### Collision